 Have Fun!
 Remember, other players are here to have fun.
 If you want to obliterate your opponent- sign up for more tournaments.
-If you are all on the same page and all 4 players have a competitive attitude that’s fine but for open play where people get randomly matched up, assume they are there to learn and enjoy it for recreation.
+If you are all on the same page and all 4 players have a competitive attitude that’s fine but for “open play” where people get randomly matched up, assume they are there to learn and enjoy it for recreation.

-Involve all players: if you have noticeable difference in skill levels try to balance out the play (hit to better player about 50%) to keep if fair and more fun for everyone.
+Involve all players: if you have a noticeable difference in skill levels try to balance out the play (hit to the better player about 50%) to keep it fair and more fun for everyone.
 You can learn a lot from better players but if you avoid hitting to them they’ll get bored and may pass next time you ask them to play.
 Weaker players need the practice to hit to them also but don’t abuse it by trying to win every point on them.

 Support partner: be supportive, no need to remind partner they messed up -they know that.
 Don’t stop play to correct, if needed give tips in between or after games.

-Match UP: Try to pair up with more skilled partners than you and play against harder teams: its a great way to improve your skills.
+Match UP: Try to pair up with more skilled partners than you and play against harder teams: it’s a great way to improve your skills.

 Yell “Ball On Court”: it’s normal for balls to go off into adjacent courts, especially in indoor facilities that don’t have barriers between courts.
 Out of courtesy yell out to the other court as soon as you realize your ball is going to interfere with their game.

 Communication is key: call “Good” or “Out” (or “N0”) for your partner to let them know if the ball should be hit or is going out.

 3rd shot down the middle: so many points on lost on this shot- call it early and say it loud and clear: “Mine” or “Yours”.
 Too many partners stand like deer in the headlights waiting for the other to decide.

 Move in sync: keep an even distance between you to cover gaps on the court and move together – back and forth, left and right.